- This summary of Fun Home: A Family Tragicomic includes a complete plot overview – spoilers included!

 - We’re considering expanding this synopsis into a full-length study guide to deepen your comprehension of the book and why it's important.

 - Want to see an expanded study guide sooner?
 Click the Upvote button below.

 Thank you for upvoting Fun Home: A Family Tragicomic

 If you'd like to be notified when a full-length study guide is available for this title, please enter your email address below.

 SuperSummary, a modern alternative to SparkNotes and CliffsNotes, offers high-quality study guides that feature detailed chapter summaries and analysis of major themes, characters, quotes, and essay topics.
 This one-page guide includes a plot summary and brief analysis of Fun Home: A Family Tragicomic by Alison Bechdel.

-It took Bechdel seven years to complete Fun Home, largely because of the laborious process which she used to create the artwork.
+It took Bechdel seven years to complete Fun Home, largely because of the laborious process she used to create the artwork.
 She took photographs of herself posing as each character, using them as the template for her illustrations.
 Attempts to ban the book from libraries, schools, and university curriculum have been made by conservative groups on moral and religious grounds.
 Challengers in Missouri successfully campaigned to have Fun Home removed from one town’s public library, but it was allowed back a few months later.